DoYouThinkImNotExperiencedUser/Docker-streaming-setup/README.md

 # Important note
-**Please note this was not tested yet and i don't even know if its working** I don't really have Kasm instance running, i had but like too lazy to spin it up again, also too lazy to test on my own machine
+~~**Please note this was not tested yet and i don't even know if its working** I don't really have Kasm instance running, i had but like too lazy to spin it up again, also too lazy to test on my own machine~~ This was tested as of now but not yet with full kasm instance running

 - Installs OBS [NO]
 - installs PulseAudio [YES]